-A new report by Capital One shows less than half of Americans will be using their rewards credit cards to shop this Black Friday.
+A new report by Bank One shows less than half of Americans will be using their rewards credit cards to shop this Black Friday.
 And that applies both online and traditional brick and mortar shoppers.
-This, found in the latest edition of Capital One’s Rewards Barometer, which tracks consumer spending and spending habits, suggests more folks are holding back, unsure of what lies ahead from an economic stance.
+This, found in the latest edition of Bank’s Rewards Barometer, which tracks consumer spending and spending habits, suggests more folks are holding back, unsure of what lies ahead from an economic stance.

 Wal Mart Factor